Gloria J. Chang is a Canadian writer, editor, and wine journalist based in Vancouver, Canada.

 She has taught creative writing and journalism at Langara College Continuing Studies Creative & Applied Arts, and is a recipient of the Jack Webster Foundation Research Fellowship.

 Gloria holds a Bachelor of Arts in Political Theory from McGill University, and a Master of Arts in Journalism from the Graduate School of Journalism at the University of Western Ontario (now Western University).
-Her wine education includes WSET 3 (Wine & Spirits Education Trust) Advanced Certification and travel to many of the world’s major wine regions.
-She is a recipient of the Legacy Award in Wine from Les Dames d’Escoffier International and is currently completing the prestigious WSET 4 Diploma.
+Her wine education includes WSET 3 (Wine & Spirits Education Trust) Advanced Certification, the internationally recognized and prestigious WSET 4 Diploma (Spirits excepted), and travel to many of the world’s major wine regions.
+She is a recipient of the Legacy Award in Wine from Les Dames d’Escoffier International.

 Gloria speaks English, French, and conversational Korean.
 She was born in Seoul, South Korea and grew up in Vancouver, Canada.